← Back to NextFrag

 Sensitivity Assessment: Your current sensitivity's fit score with a concrete recommendation if adjustment would help.

 Training Plan: A 7-day improvement plan targeting your specific weakest metrics.
 Not generic tips — targeted drills that address your measured data.
+The demo to training plan page walks through how to turn one analysis into a focused week.

 Delta Tracking (Pro): With multiple analyses, NextFrag shows improvement or regression per metric over time.
 Track whether your training is actually working.